Centre-for-Biorobotics/ML-soft-fin-motion-RoboSoft2025/README.md

 # ML-soft-fin-motion-RoboSoft2025

-This is the script for the paper entitled **Underwater Soft Fin Flapping Motion with Deep Neural Network Based Surrogate Model** at RoboSoft 2025.
+This is the script for the paper entitled **Underwater Soft Fin Flapping Motion with Deep Neural Network Based Surrogate Model** at [RoboSoft2025](https://robosoft2025.org/).
+Including training script, dataset and pretrained model of the fin surrogate simulator.

 ## Video